In need of copying files without booting Windows

 2. Type notepad.exe in the Command Prompt and press Enter.

 3. In Notepad, click “File” and then “Open” to get into the mini File Explorer where you could access the files you need.
 Select all files you need and right click them.
 Then, select “Send to” to choose a destination path like USB drive or DVD disc to store files.

-Note that there is no progress bar of the copying task.
+There is no progress bar of the copying task.
 You only need to wait it out as it will unfreeze the computer.